 Add the garlic to the avocado and then chop up a bunch of cilantro.

 Add to the avocado and stir.
-Next, add a dollop of sour cream… and combine.
+Next, add a dollop of sour cream and combine.

 Set in the fridge for now.

-Thinly slice some red cabbage… it will give a nice crunch to the tacos not to mention color!
+It adds a nice crunch to the tacos not to mention color!

 Flip, and then take them out as they finish cooking on the other side.

-Dig in and Enjoy…!
+Dig in and enjoy!